 JENKINS_HOME/plugins directory on

-the Jenkins master (for example, on Debian systems
+the Jenkins controller (for example, on Debian systems

 JENKINS_HOME is generally

 The master will need to be restarted before the plugin is loaded and made available in the Jenkins environment.

 Updates are listed in the Updates tab of the Manage Plugins page and can be installed by checking the checkboxes of the desired plugin updates and clicking the Download now and install after restart button.

-By default, the Jenkins master will check for updates from the Update Center once every 24 hours.
+By default, the Jenkins controller will check for updates from the Update Center once every 24 hours.
 To manually trigger a check for updates, simply click on the Check now button in the Updates tab.

-When a plugin is no longer used in a Jenkins environment, it is prudent to remove the plugin from the Jenkins master.
+When a plugin is no longer used in a Jenkins environment, it is prudent to remove the plugin from the Jenkins controller.
 This provides a number of benefits such as reducing memory overhead at boot or runtime, reducing configuration options in the web UI, and removing the potential for future conflicts with new plugin updates.